 Program Manager at Pro Bono Net

-Claudia Colindres Johnson is a Program Manager at Pro Bono Net, specializing in initiatives that improve access to justice through technology and pro bono services.
+Claudia Colindres Johnson is a Program Manager at Pro Bono Net, focusing on initiatives that improve access to justice through technology.

 Matthew Newsted